bayfrontmedia/container/README.md

 <hr />

-### resolve
+### make

 **Description:**

-Resolves a class instance using dependency injection with entries which exist in the container.
+Makes and returns a new class instance, automatically injecting dependencies which exist in the container.

 **Parameters:**